aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtloadoptions/_index.md

 ```

-Gets and sets a string value as separator.
+a string value as separator.

 **Returns:**
 java.lang.String